entelognathus/Lungfish-phylogeny/Taxa list of Lungfishes.md

 > - Koehler Limestone, Traverse Group, Presque Isle County, Michigan, USA
 > - Säve-Söderbergh, 1952
+> - **Clearly, this species comes from Bad Wuldungen, Germany. see sites github.
+There is another species from USA, not this one.
+Add authors and date.**

 [*Dipterus valenciennesi*](https://www.deepbone.org/public/#/explor?s_id=3200&functionId=Deepbone_header_searchResultOpen)
 > lower Givetian to lowest Frasnian, 387.7, 379.2